chamaeleonidae/api/docs/apis/companies.md

 **Companies represent your *accounts*: real customers who were identified to Chameleon.
 They can store complex (semi-arbitrary) properties.**

+> For a full list of your User / Company Properties see the [Properties API](apis/properties.md)

 ---

 ## Schema :id=schema